History of KTLA in Timeline

 In November 1982, Golden West sold KTLA to investment firm Kohlberg Kravis Roberts (KKR) for $245 million.

-1982: Las Vegas Raiders Based in Los Angeles
+1982: Syndication of Las Vegas Raiders Games

 1982: KTLA Acquires Taxi and CHiPs

-In 1982, KTLA acquired Taxi and CHiPs.
+In 1982, KTLA acquired Taxi and CHiPs, further expanding its programming offerings.

 May 1985: KKR Sells KTLA to Tribune Broadcasting

-In May 1985, KKR sold KTLA to Chicago-based Tribune Broadcasting for $510 million, setting a record price at the time.
+In May 1985, KKR sold KTLA to Chicago-based Tribune Broadcasting for $510 million, a record price at the time.

 October 1986: KTLA Becomes Top Independent Station